Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/physics.md

 - LateUpdate: _(Useful for changes to camera, detecting input, and handling other post-update tasks)_
 - PostLateUpdate: _(Dirty NetworkVariables processed and pending outbound messages are sent)_

-From the above list of update stages, we should focus our attention on the `EarlyUpdate` and `FixedUpdate` stages and what that might mean for NetworkVariableDeltaMessage and RpcMessages processing.
-If we are processing inbound messages during the `EarlyUpdate` stage, this means that Rpc methods and NetworkVariable.OnValueChanged callbacks will be invoked at that point in time during any given frame.
-Taking this into consideration, there are certain scenarios where making changes to a Rigidbody could yield undeseriable results.
+From this list of update stages, the `EarlyUpdate` and `FixedUpdate` stages have the most impact on NetworkVariableDeltaMessage and RpcMessages processing.
+Inbound messages are processed during the `EarlyUpdate` stage, which means that Rpc methods and NetworkVariable.OnValueChanged callbacks are invoked at that point in time during any given frame.
+Taking this into consideration, there are certain scenarios where making changes to a Rigidbody could yield undesirable results.

-### Rigidbody Interpolation (_an example_)
+### Rigidbody interpolation example

-If you have any experience with `Rigidbody`, then you might have discovered the usefulness of `Rigidbody.interpolation`.
-While `NetworkTransform` offers interpolation as a way to smooth between delta state updates, you might have discovered that it does not get applied to the authoritative instance (_whether server or owner mode_).
-You might also decide that you want to use `Rigidbody.interpolation` for your authoritative instance while keeping a strict server authoritative motion model.
-In order to have a client control their owned objects, you might leverage from the use of either invoking ServerRpcs or udpating one or more NetworkVariables on the client side.
-However, you could soon discover that a host-client's updates seem to "work as expected" but you notice a slight jitter when a client sends updates.
+While `NetworkTransform` offers interpolation as a way to smooth between delta state updates, it doesn't get applied to the authoritative instance.
+You can use `Rigidbody.interpolation` for your authoritative instance while maintaining a strict server-authoritative motion model.

+To have a client control their owned objects, you can use either [RPCs](message-system/rpc.md) or [NetworkVariables](../basics/networkvariables.md) on the client-side.
+However, this often results in the host-client's updates working as expected, but with slight jitter when a client sends updates.
 You might be scanning for key or device input during the `Update` to `LateUpdate` stages.
-Any input from the Host player would be applied after the `FixedUpdate` stage (i.e. physics simulation for the frame has already run), but any input from client players would be sent via a message and processed, with a half RTT delay, on the host side (or processed 1 network tick + half RTT if using NetworkVariables).
+Any input from the host player is applied after the `FixedUpdate` stage (i.e. physics simulation for the frame has already run), but input from client players is sent via a message and processed, with a half RTT delay, on the host side (or processed 1 network tick + half RTT if using NetworkVariables).
 Because of when messages are processed, client input updates run the risk of being processed during the `EarlyUpdate` stage which occurs just before the current frame's `FixedUpdate` stage.

-To avoid this kind of scenario, it is recommended that you apply changes, that are received via messages, to a Rigidbody after the FixedUpdate has run for the current frame.
-If you [look at how `NetworkTransform` handles its changes to transform state](https://github.com/Unity-Technologies/com.unity.netcode.gameobjects/blob/a2c6f7da5be5af077427eef9c1598fa741585b82/com.unity.netcode.gameobjects/Components/NetworkTransform.cs#L3028), you will see that state updates are applied during the `Update` stage but are received during the `EarlyUpdate` stage.
-Following this kind of pattern, when synchronizing changes to a Rigidbody via messages, will help you to avoid unexpected results in your netcode enabled project.
+To avoid this kind of scenario, it's recommended that you apply any changes received via messages to a Rigidbody _after_ the FixedUpdate has run for the current frame.
+If you [look at how `NetworkTransform` handles its changes to transform state](https://github.com/Unity-Technologies/com.unity.netcode.gameobjects/blob/a2c6f7da5be5af077427eef9c1598fa741585b82/com.unity.netcode.gameobjects/Components/NetworkTransform.cs#L3028), you can see that state updates are applied during the `Update` stage, but are received during the `EarlyUpdate` stage.
+Following this kind of pattern when synchronizing changes to a Rigidbody via messages will help you to avoid unexpected results in your Netcode for GameObjects project.